-Many gay, bisexual and queer men have noticed that in the world of gay male sex, for every guy who’s a top or dominant or taking charge there are usually at least four to five guys who prefer the submissive, follower or bottom role.
+Many gay, bisexual and queer men have noticed that in the world of gay male sex most gay men prefer being sexually submissive or bottom.
+For every guy who’s a top or dominant or taking charge there are usually at least four to five guys who prefer the submissive, follower or bottom role.
 Some have told me their experience has been the numbers or more like 10 or even 20 to one.

 This seems to apply across the board (at least in English-speaking countries and outside of certain ethnic enclaves in those countries) whether you’re into anal sex, erotic massage or BDSM (bondage, discipline/dominance, sadism/masochism) or something else sexually.